Donat Acklin: Career

 Acklin rose to prominence in the late 1980s, where he placed fourth alongside Gustav Weder in the 1988 Winter Olympics two-man bobsled.
 The following year, he won the first of three FIBT World Championship medals in the four-man bob sled at Cortina d'Ampezzo securing silver.
 Returning to the 1992 games, Acklin and Weder won gold in the two-man, despite being only fifth after the first two runs.
 Acklin would win a bronze medal in the four-man event at the same games.

 Acklin won gold and silver at the FIBT World Championships 1993 in Igls, before returning to the 1994 Winter Olympics in Lillehammer.
-He successfully defended the title, and won gold once again in the two-man event, beating his brother Guido who finished second.
+He successfully defended the title, and won gold once again in the two-man event, beating his brother Guido Acklin who finished second.
 His final Olympic event yielded a silver medal in the four-man event, losing out to Germany by five tenths of a second.

 Personal life

 Acklin was born in Herznach and is affiliated to the Bob Club Zurichsee.
-His brother, Guido also competed for Switzerland in bobsled.
+His brother, Guido Acklin also competed for Switzerland in bobsled.
 His niece is Lucia Acklin, a professional multi-event athlete who represents Switzerland.